alexnsy/Getting-Cleaning-Data-Project/README.md

     - \UCI HAR Dataset\test\y_test.txt
     - \UCI HAR Dataset\test\subject_test.txt

+   Replaces the column names of the dataset with descriptive variable names.
+   - Source the descriptive variable names from \UCI HAR Dataset\features.txt

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 - All other columns are dropped.

-3. Replaces the column names of the dataset with descriptive variable names.
-- Source the descriptive variable names from \UCI HAR Dataset\features.txt

-4. Replaces the activity codes with descriptive activity names.
+3. Replaces the activity codes with descriptive activity names.
 - Source the descriptive activity names from \UCI HAR Dataset\activity_labels.txt
 - Replace within the dataset.

-5. From the dataset in step 4, creates a second independent tidy data set with the average of each variable for each activity and each subject.
+4. From the dataset in step 4, creates a second independent tidy data set with the average of each variable for each activity and each subject.
 - The final tidy data set is named: "tidyData"
-- An output file "tidyData-average.txt" will be generated.
+- An output file "tidyData_average.txt" will be generated.

 # Dependencies
 - 'reshape2' library